Maxime Alexandre

-Maxime Alexandre, ASC, CCS (February 4, 1971 in Ronse, East Flanders, Belgium) is a Belgian-Italian cinematographer, known for his collaborations with directors Alexandre Aja and David F. Sandberg.
+Maxime Alexandre, ASC, CCS (February 4, 1971 in Ronse, East Flanders, Belgium) is a Belgian-Italian cinematographer known for horror productions, mainly with his collaborations with directors Alexandre Aja and David F. Sandberg.

 Early life

 Born in Ronse, Belgium in 1971, Alexandre moved with his family to Rome when he was five.
 His stepfather, Inigo Lezzi (at the time assistant director for Marco Bellocchio, Gianni Amelio, and Nanni Moretti), guided him through discovering the Italian cinema greats.
-Alexandre soon worked as a young actor in several movies, including Une Page d'amour, directed by Elie Chouraqui, with Anouk Aimee and Bruno Cremer, and Nanni Moretti Bianca in 1984.
+Alexandre soon worked as a young actor in several movies, including Une page d'amour, directed by Elie Chouraqui.